The RL Perceptron: Generalisation Dynamics of Policy Learning in High Dimensions: Experiments

 For a test of the generality of our conclusions, we train agents from pixels on the Arcade Learning Environment (ALE) \citep{machado18arcade} game `Pong' (using the exact REINFORCE update with a deep nonlinear network).
 The notion of lives (or requiring $n$ or more correct decisions in an episode for a reward) is essentially a way to control the difficulty of a task, whereby higher $n$ (fewer lives) is a more stringent condition i.e. a more difficult task.
-We examine a corresponding setup in Pong, where task difficulty is varied in order to study generalisation performance of agents.
-The Pong task difficulty is varied by changing the episode length $T$ after which the agent receives a reward, where intuitively longer episode length is a more difficult task.
+We examine a corresponding setup in Pong, where task difficulty is varied in order to study the dynamics of generalisation performance of agents.
+The Pong task difficulty is varied by changing the episode length $T$ which the agent must survive to in order to receive reward.
+Intuitively, larger $T$ is a more difficult task as an agent is required to survive for longer.
 On each timestep the agent has a binary choice of moving left/right and aims to return the ball.
 If the ball manages to get past the agent the episode ends without reward; if the agent survives until the end of the episode, it receives a reward.
 The decisions of the agent are sampled from the logistic output of a deep policy network, consisting of 2 convolutional layers, 2 fully connected layers and ReLU non-linearities with a sigmoidal output.
-Pong is deterministic, so in order to introduce stochasticity, we employ `Sticky actions', where instead of taking the action sampled from the policy, the agent instead with probability 0.2 repeats the previous action.
-The weights of the policy network are trained using the policy gradient update \cref{reinforce} by running 20 agents in parallel.
-To study the speed-accuracy trade-off, we train agents that require a different number of timesteps before receiving reward.
-As seen in \cref{figpong} we observe a speed-accuracy trade-off, but in this setup the trade-off is mediated by episode length $T$ (instead of lives).
-We see that agents trained on shorter episode lengths initially learn much faster, but reach a lower asymptotic accuracy. \looseness=-1
+Pong is deterministic, so in order to avoid memorisation, we introduce stochasticity by employing two approaches: 1. `Frame-skips'~\citep{kalyanakrishnan2021analysisframeskippingreinforcementlearning}, where whenever an action it is taken a random number of times; 2.
+Random initialisation, where a randomly selected pre-trained agent is run for a random number of timesteps in order to progress the game into a `random' initialisation state.
+The weights of the policy network are trained using the exact REINFORCE policy gradient update (with additional entropy regularisation) by running 20 agents in parallel. \rebuttal{\Cref{fig:8 sa_steps} shows a clear trend in speed of learning with more stringent reward conditions taking longer to learn.
+It is clear from \cref{fig:8 sa_steps} that asymptotic accuracy has not yet been reached within this time frame, unfortunately due to computational and time constraints it is not possible to train for longer.
+However, we can see the separation in the generalisation accuracy as agents trained to survive on episodes of $T=70$ begin to survive for longer at an increasing rate compared to agents trained on episodes of $T=50$, which in turn begin to survive for longer at an increasing rate compared to agents trained on episodes of $T=30$.
+Agents trained on episodes of $T=90$, however, are not seen to overtake in generalisation performance.
+Likely this is due to not training for long enough, it can be seen that agents trained on $T=90$ have not reached a regime where they are consistently receiving reward yet (and therefore updates are still infrequent).
+It would require more training steps for $T=90$ agents to more frequently receive reward and update weights, at which point we would expect an overtake in generalisation performance compared to the other agents.
+The inset in \cref{fig:8 sa_steps} shows the same data as the main plot in \cref{fig:8 sa_steps}, but re-plotted against the number of total steps (steps of the agent in the game) instead of number of episodes.
+The trend remains, with an exaggerated speed difference but tighter difference in generalisation performance between the different agents (we give the results of statistical significance test that tests the significance of the mean performances being different from each-other in \cref{app:exper}).
+In practice, choosing whether to measure speed differences in number of episodes versus number of steps will be application dependent.
+For instance, suppose the bottleneck cost is taking a step, then step number is the appropriate measure.
+But if the bottleneck cost is the episode, e.g. due to having to return a robot to initial position, then episode number will be the appropriate measure.
+For more detailed experimental setup, see \cref{app:exper}.}